spinnaker/spinnaker.github.io/reference/providers/gce.md

 This operation is not permitted unless there are no instances associated with the load balancer.

-### Create Security Group
+### Create Firewall

 Creates a firewall rule.

 Target tags can be explicitly specified, or one can be automatically generated.
 Supports source filtering based on both tags and CIDRs.

-### Clone Security Group
+### Clone Firewall

 Clones a firewall rule.

 Supported only via the ui.
-The create security group wizard is pre-populated with the attributes of the security group
+The create firewall wizard is pre-populated with the attributes of the firewall

 ### Edit inbound rules

 Modifies the source filters, target tags and ingress rules of an existing firewall rule.

-### Delete Security Group
+### Delete Firewall

 Deletes a firewall rule.